Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

 \subsection{Zero-field $\mu$SR}

-The zero-field (ZF) $\mu$SR response of La$_{4}$Ni$_{3}$O$_{10}$ measured at temperatures $T= 5$ and 110~K is presented in Figs.~\ref{fig:Ambient-pressure_muons}~(a)-(d).
+The zero-field (ZF) $\mu$SR response of La$_{4}$Ni$_{3}$O$_{10}$ measured at temperatures $T= 5$ and 110~K is presented in Figs.~\ref{fig:Ambient-pressure_muons}~(a)--(d).
 Panels (a) and (b) display the ZF asymmetry spectra, which represent the time evolution of the muon-spin polarization, while panels (c) and (d) show the Fourier transform of the data, illustrating the distribution of internal fields.
 Evidently, the time spectra and magnetic field distributions differ significantly between high and low temperatures.
 The number of peaks in the field distribution changes from five at $T=5$~K [Fig.~\ref{fig:Ambient-pressure_muons}~(c)] to two at $T=110$~K [Fig.~\ref{fig:Ambient-pressure_muons}~(d)].
-The evolution of the magnetic field distribution is better visualized in the waterfall graph [Fig.~\ref{fig:Ambient-pressure_muons}~(e)], which shows that the five-peak structure transitions to a two-peak one at temperatures between 90~K and 100~K. Remarkably, this temperature range coincides with the appearance of a second anomaly in the specific heat data [Fig.~\ref{fig:Characterization}~(f)], thus suggesting that the transformation of the magnetic structure at $T\simeq 90-100$~K is bulk in origin.
+The evolution of the magnetic field distribution is better visualized in the waterfall graph [Fig.~\ref{fig:Ambient-pressure_muons}~(e)], which shows that the five-peak structure transitions to a two-peak one at temperatures around 90~K.

 Analysis revealed that the ZF-$\mu$SR time-spectra cannot be fitted using simple cosine-type oscillating functions, which are typically used to describe a commensurate magnetic order\cite{Khasanov_La327_arxiv_2024, Amato-Morenzoni_book_2024, Yaouanc_book_2011, Blundell_book_2022}.
 Instead, the magnetic field distributions shown in Figs.~\ref{fig:Ambient-pressure_muons}~(c) and (d) suggest the presence of long tails extending from the peak positions to approximately zero field.
 This feature is characteristic of incommensurate magnetic order, which is typically described by an Overhauser type distribution within the field domain and by a zeroth-order Bessel function ($J_0$) within time domain \cite{Overhauser_JPhysChemSolids_1960, Schenck_PRB_2001, Amato_PRB_2014, Khasanov_PRB_MnP_2016}.